langfield/ki/ki/DOCUMENTATION.md

 1. **Cloning** an existing collection into a `ki` repository.
 2. **Downloading** a collaborative deck from [GitHub](https://github.com/).
-3. **Pulling** other users' changes to the deck from [GitHub](https://github.com/).
+3. **Editing** the collaborative deck.
-4. **Editing** the collaborative deck.
+4. **Pulling** other users' changes to the deck from [GitHub](https://github.com/).
-5. **Pushing** those edits back to [GitHub](https://github.com/).
+5. **Pushing** edits back to [GitHub](https://github.com/).

 ## Cloning a collection

-Before cloning, you'll need to find your `.anki2` collection file.
+Before cloning, you'll need to find our `.anki2` collection file.
-This is where Anki stores the data for all your notes.
+This is where Anki stores the data for all our notes.

 > **Note.** If you're new to Anki, or are unfamiliar with the terms *collection*, *profile*, *note*, or *card*, you may wish to take a look at the Anki [documentation](https://docs.ankiweb.net/intro.html).

-If you already know the path to the `.anki2` collection file you want to clone, skip to the [section on running the clone command][Running the clone command].
+If you already know the path to the `.anki2` collection file you want to clone, skip to the section on [running the clone command][running the clone command].

 ### Finding the `.anki2` collection file

-To find your collection file, you must first find your Anki data directory.
+To find our collection file, we must first find our Anki data directory.
 The location of this varies by operating system.

-In most cases, you should be able to find your data directory at the path given below for your respective OS:
+In most cases, you should be able to find your data directory at the path given below for our respective OS:

 #### MacOS